ipython/ipython-website/index.rst

 .. __: https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks

-To learn more about IPython, you can watch our :ref:`videos and screencasts
+To learn more about IPython, you can download our :doc:`talks and presentations
-<videos>`, download our `talks and presentations <presentation.html>`_, or read
+<presentation>`, or read
 our `extensive documentation <documentation.html>`_.
 IPython is open source (BSD license), and is used by a range of `other projects
 <https://github.com/ipython/ipython/wiki/Projects-using-IPython>`_; add your project to that